Living donor organ transplantation

 Why Northwestern Medicine?

-The Kovler Organ Transplantation Center is a leader in living donor transplant surgery.
-Our transplant physicians and nurses have performed more than 2,100 living donor kidney transplants and more than 190 living donor liver transplants.
+The Organ Transplant Center is a leader in living donor transplant surgery.
+Our transplant physicians and nurses have performed more than 2,900 living donor kidney transplants and more than 190 living donor liver transplants.

-In 2013, Northwestern Memorial Hospital was one of the largest living donor kidney transplant programs in the country, performing 122 such transplants.
+In 2021, Northwestern Memorial Hospital was one of the largest living donor kidney transplant programs in the midwest and top 10 in the country, performing 99 such transplants.
 The benefits of living donor kidney transplants are well-documented; the kidneys from living donors have longer graft survival rates, function better and have fewer complications than kidneys from deceased donors.

-In 2013, Northwestern Memorial Hospital performed 16 adult living donor liver transplants, making ours one of the largest living donor liver programs in the country.
+In 2021, Northwestern Memorial Hospital performed 11 adult living donor liver transplants, making ours one of the largest living donor liver programs in the midwest.

 Potential donors must be in relatively good health, both physically and emotionally, and have a compatible blood type with the organ recipient.
 Additionally, kidney donors need to be over the age of 18 and liver donors need to be between 18 and 60 years old.
 Those who agree to be a living donor do so as a volunteer and find great reward in saving a life.